foxyuca/Centric_Test/README.md

 I also configure the swagger console to see the documentation for the API’s and have the possibility to execute the API´s as the requirements asked

-To run the app be sure that you are working with the java 8 version and use the executable Jar located at the folder at the s with name:
+To run the app be sure that you are working with the java 8 version and use the executable Jar located at the folder with name:

 products-service/target/products-service-0.0.1-SNAPSHOT.jar